Dr Ceri Oeppen

 |download vCarddownload vCard to your mobile|

 Dr Ceri Oeppen returned to Sussex as a Lecturer in Geography in October 2011.
-Ceri manages the Afghanistan and Afghan diaspora research for the international collaborative project ‘The Possibilities and Realities of Return Migration’ (www.prio.no/PREMIG).
+In 2014 she was appointed Global Fellow at the Peace Research Institute Oslo (PRIO).
+Ceri manages the Afghanistan and Afghan diaspora research for the international collaborative project ‘The Possibilities and Realities of Return Migration’ (PREMIG project).
 At Sussex most of her teaching is in the areas of migration, development, conflict and research methods.
 Prior to joining Sussex, Ceri worked as an Associate Research Fellow at the University of Exeter and a Senior Teaching Fellow at the School of Oriental and African Studies (SOAS).
 Ceri has worked on a range of consultancy projects; predominantly related to Afghanistan and Afghan migration but also on wider migration and development issues, and public health.
 Ceri completed her ESRC-funded PhD (Sussex), on the interactions between integration and transnationalism for the Afghan diaspora, in 2009.
 She has an MSc in Social Research Methods (Sussex, distinction) and a BSc in Geography (UCL, first class).

 Ceri has been researching issues relating to the Afghan diaspora for eleven years, and has carried out ethnographic fieldwork with Afghans in London, California, New Delhi, Peshawar, Oslo, and in Afghanistan.
 She is co-editor of ‘Beyond the “wild tribes”: Understanding modern Afghanistan and its diaspora’.